-Note: Because of the legal ramifications of this section on political action to the operation of ACSA as a non-profit tax exempt corporation, an excerpt from Section 3 - Board of Directors is quoted for informational purposes: 3.15 The asso agencies board is delegate On beha any agen taking ac procedun scope of Actions of Agents/Agencies The association is legally responsible and liable for actions of agents or agencies of the association acting within the scope of ACSA business.
-The board is responsible for the governance of the association, and has delegated certain function to other agents and agencies of the association.
-On behalf of the board of directors, the president has the authority to direct any agent or agencies to take actions consistent with, or to refrain from taking actions inconsistent with, the interest, purposes, policies and procedures of the association.
+Note: Because of the legal ramifications of this section on political action to the operation of ACSA as a non-profit tax exempt corporation, an excerpt from Section 3 - Board of Directors is quoted for informational purposes: 3.15 Actions of Agents/Agencies The association is legally responsible and liable for actions of agents or agencies of the association acting within the scope of ACSA business.
+Th board is responsible for the governance of the association, and has delegated certain function to other agents and agencies of the association On behalf of the board of directors, the president or the president's designee has the authority to direct any agent or agencies to take actions consistent with, or to refrain from taking actions inconsistent with, the interest, purposes, policies and procedures of the association.
 Should any questions arise regarding the scope of authority of such agents and agencies, the board of directors shall resolve the questions.
 3.15.1 Continued recognition and funding of agents or agencies is contingent upon actions consistent with the articles of incorporation, bylaws and policies & procedures